Women in STEM Leanne Cribbs, Cell and Molecular Physiology

 Empowering female scientists

 Leanne Cribbs, PhD, came to Loyola University Chicago in 1993.
 Her lab specialized in cardiac ion channels, particularly in smooth muscles.
 She continues to work as a co-investigator on projects studying potassium channels in airway smooth muscles as they relate to asthma.
-She became director of graduate programs at the Health Sciences Division in 2011, and then was named associate dean for graduate education for the University in 2016.
+She became director of graduate programs at the Health Sciences Campus in 2011, and then was named associate dean for graduate education for the University in 2016.
 She oversees the Women in Science student group on the Heath Sciences Campus, a group that aims to career advancement opportunities for female graduate students and also help empower the next generation of female scientists.

 Why did your interest shift from the lab to working and mentoring graduate students?